sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 N/A

 ## 3.4 SyncD
-To facilitate the sync between users in the UserDB and with users in Linux, a service must run on the host that listens for both changes to `/etc/passwd` and changes to UserDB, since users can be created via either interface (UserDB via NBIs / Linux commands).

-This service runs a process that uses the POSIX [inotify APIs](http://man7.org/linux/man-pages/man7/inotify.7.html) to register for file system events like changes to `/etc/passwd` and/or `/etc/shadow`.
-Another approach would be to have a process started by `systemd` on changes to `/etc/passwd` or `/etc/group`, and that process would simply reconcile the Redis DB with what is found in those files. `systemd` allows starting processes based on file create/delete/modify.

-A user can be created either via CLI or REST.
-It is the responsibility of this service to ensure that when the user information is added to the User DB, the appropriate user and groups are also created in the `/etc/passwd` and `/etc/groups` files.
-This way, the User DB information and the Linux groups information is always in sync.
+N/A. HAM is going to be the single source of truth, and it will take care of synchronizing the User Table and /etc/passwd

 ## 3.5 SAI
 N/A

 ## 3.6 User Interface
 ### 3.6.1 Data Models

 TBD from developer
 (TODO/DELL)

 ### 3.6.2 CLI
 #### 3.6.2.1 Configuration Commands for User Management
-Users may be managed via Linux tools like `useradd`, `usermod`, `passwd`, etc. They may also be managed via configuration.
+Users may be managed via Linux tools like `sonic-useradd`, `sonic-usermod`, `passwd`, etc. They may also be managed via configuration.

 ##### username
 `username <name> password <password-string> role <role-string>` -- Configures a user on the system with a given name, password, and role.